 The stainless steel spout at the centre of this sizeable water feature was detailed to define contrasting scale within a layered composition.
 The small and obscured courtyard is situated at the back of a grand Georgian townhouse, where we sought to enhance reflections, sound and light in a shaded site.
 The fusion of silky Bamboo canes, natural stone and water produces Japanese woodland ambience, where detail permeates every aspect of an innovative design.
 As in many Eastern gardens, even the modest nuanced detail heightens a site's essence; when we infuse even a fraction of this spiritual philosophy within urban London gardens, a small outdoor space is truly extended beyond its mere layout into a meaningfully liveable oasis.

-The current planting scheme for this 2.2-metre, curved white vase is our plan B in a King's Cross minimalist roof terrace.
-Affected by gusty wind, the original Juncus soft rushes required an alternative, where two symmetrical troughs framing the side elevations of this canalside penthouse were replanted with shorter, Mexican feather grasses and Geranium ‘Rozanne’.
-This current composition is far daintier, and with the planters' milky-white backdrop, a new, low-key detail was formed.
+The current planting scheme for this 2.2-metre, curved white vase is our plan B in a King's Cross designer roof terrace.
+Affected by gusty wind, the original Juncus soft rushes required an alternative, where two symmetrical troughs framing the side elevations of this canalside penthouse were replanted with shorter Mexican feather grasses and Geranium ‘Rozanne’.
+The current composition is far daintier, and with the planters' milky-white backdrop, a new, low-key detail was formed.

 The detailed precision of this built-in bench was tailor-made to accompany a contemporary outdoor furniture set, in a Kings Chelsea penthouse rooftop.
 While solid Iroko hardwood forms the spacious seat, continued in the raised beds' coping detail, the stainless steel uprights were designed to match the profile of a bluestone dining table.
 Outdoor lighting defines the void below, while dainty grasses cascade softly, amid a composition abundant in luminescent detail – enhancing the ambience of this north-facing roof terrace.